 - 1. A tenant or tenant organization may file a written complaint with the local HUD office, with copies to the owner/management agent, alleging a consistent pattern of violations of HUD program requirements.
 A tenant or tenant organization may file a written complaint citing a single violation describing conditions that cause serious injury to tenants or the public. - a.
 The written complaint must include factual evidence presented in support of the complaint.
-Evidence supporting the complaint may be: - i. signed statements from tenants who have observed violations of 24 CFR 245 Subpart B or other program obligations, - ii. documents from Owners expressing opposition to tenant organizing activities, - iii. documents denying the use of facilities for purposes of organizing an association or holding meetings, and - iv. any other forms of documentation may be considered when providing evidence supporting the complaint. - b.
-The Hub/PC Director must bring the parties together to attempt conciliation in every tenant complaint. - i.
-If the parties reach an agreement that would correct any alleged violations, they will execute a conciliation agreement containing the terms for such correction.
-The Hub/PC Director or designee will approve and sign the agreement but only if it protects the public interest.
-The choice to participate in conciliation is completely voluntary on the part of both parties. - ii.
-If conciliation is unsuccessful, the Hub/PC Director will conduct a thorough investigation into the alleged violations.
-If, upon completion of the investigation, he or she finds no reasonable cause to believe that a violation has occurred, the Hub/PC Director or designee will notify the complainant, owner, and management agent of this determination and will close the case on that alleged violation. - c.
-If, after a thorough investigation, the Hub/PC Director or designee finds no reasonable cause to believe that a violation has occurred or is about to occur, the Hub/PC Director or designee will issue a determination of "no reasonable cause" and close the case.
+Evidence supporting the complaint may be: - i. signed statements from tenants who have observed violations of 24 CFR 245 Subpart B or other program obligations, - ii. documents from owners expressing opposition to tenant organizing activities, - iii. documents denying the use of facilities for purposes of organizing an association or holding meetings, and - iv. any other form of documentation may be considered when providing evidence supporting the complaint. - b.
+The Regional or Satellite Office Director must attempt to bring the parties together to endeavor to achieve conciliation with respect to every tenant complaint.
+If both parties agree to participate in a conciliation process and are able to reach an agreement that would correct the alleged violations, they will execute a conciliation agreement outlining the terms for such correction.
+The Regional or Satellite Office Director will approve and sign the agreement but only if it thoroughly ensures that the conditions or circumstances underlying the tenant complaints have been addressed.
+If either party breaches the agreement, the Regional or Satellite Office Director can reopen the case and pursue enforcement action. - c.
+The choice to participate in conciliation is voluntary on the part of both parties.
+If either party refuses to participate in conciliation, or if the conciliation effort does not result in a mutually acceptable agreement, the Regional or Satellite Office Director will conduct a thorough investigation into the alleged violations.
+If, upon completion of the investigation, he or she finds no reasonable cause to believe that a violation has occurred, the Regional or Satellite Office Director will issue a determination of "no reasonable cause" and close the case.
+Notification of the determination must be provided to the complainant, owner, and management agent. - d.
+If, after conducting a thorough investigation, the Regional or Satellite Office Director determines that the owner has committed one or more violations of the requirements contained in 24 C.F.R.
+Part 245, the Regional or Satellite Office Director will provide written notice of the violations to the owner.
+The notice will describe the violations and direct the owner to correct them within 30 days.
+If the applicable regulatory agreement and/or HAP contract requires the owner to provide management for the project that is acceptable to HUD, the Regional or Satellite Office Director's notice will further inform the owner that its violations of 24 C.F.R part 245 constitute unacceptable management and, therefore, are also violations of the regulatory agreement and/ or the HAP contract.